Jewish Cemetery, Štip: Background

 The Jewish cemetery of Štip date back to before the arrival of the Spanish and Portuguese Jewish refugees.
 It can not be determined with certainty that the cemetery of the Jews from Štip has always been in the same place.
 The Romaniote Jewish community in Štip has existed since the beginning of the AD.
 The first written documents about the Jews in Štip date back to the 15th century, with the settlement of Spanish and Portuguese Jews who were persecuted from the Iberian Peninsula by King Ferdinand and Queen Isabella, refusing to accept Christianity.

 It is believed that when Sultan Mehmed II conquered Constantinople in 1453 and moved his capital there, he began to inhabit that city.
 At that time, most of the Jewish population from Štip was moved to Constantinople.
 With the arrival of refugees from Spain and Portugal, the Jews in Štip strengthened their ranks.
 According to the jargon of the Jews of Štip, it could be said that most of the newcomers were from Portugal.

 17 century-Interwar period

-According to the archeological excavations, the oldest tombs in the Jewish cemetery in Štip date from the 17th century, and from then until the forties of the XX century they buried the dead in the same place.
+According to the archeological excavations, the oldest tombs in the Jewish cemetery in Štip date from the 17th century, and from then until the 1940s they buried the dead in the same place.
 Access to them was very difficult, especially for people who carried the dead on a stretcher under Jewish law.
 There were no Jewish stonemasons in the town between the interwar period, so the teacher Menachem Mercado Zion drew the text of the tombstones in large and clear letters, and the stonemason Christians took over the inscriptions.